 Maintenance & Relapse

 Recovery is a process, and nowhere is this more evident than in the maintenance stage.
 You are adapting to a sober life, free of dependency on substances and chemicals.
-You are building positive momentum, making old habits less threatening and less likely to sneak up on you, but you are not out of the woods just yet.
-Unfortunately, relapse is real and common since a substance use disorder is a chronic disease.
+You are building positive momentum, making old habits less threatening and less likely to sneak up on you, but you are not out of the woods yet.
+Unfortunately, relapse is real and common sense.
+A substance use disorder is a chronic disease.
 You have been taught the skills and tools in the action stage necessary to avoid relapse, but a relapse may still occur.
-You are human, and this is part of the cycle of addiction — it is not a sign of failure or weakness if you relapse.
+As a human, this is part of the cycle of addiction — it is not a sign of failure or weakness if you relapse.
 You can become sober again; it simply means more treatment is required.
-Thankfully, you have Avedis Detox in your corner throughout the entirety of your journey.
+Thankfully, you have Avedis Detox in your corner throughout your journey.

 Learn More about Avedis Detox

 Having a partner at every stage of the addiction recovery process can be the difference between success and failure.
 Contact us using our secure online form or call us confidentially at 833.514.0579 today to learn how Avedis Detox can be a vital part of your team as you break the cycle of addiction.